Userid:

 Attaching meta information to files and directories

-WebFileSys allows to attach meta information to files and directories, for example a description for a picture or comments to the contents of a directory.
+WebFileSys allows to attach meta information to files and directories, for example a description for a picture or comments about the contents of a directory.

-Meta information is displayed as headline or as title-text of icons or images.
+Meta information is displayed as headline or as title text of images.

 The meta information is stored in a cached XML file in the same directory where the file resides.